VirtuallyCreative/virtuallycreative-core/content/_index.md

 sections:
   - type: hero_section
     section_id: hero
+    title: >-
-    title: As a digital agency our mission is to make the web an accessible place.
+      As a digital agency our mission is to make the web an accessible place.
+      Don't let your brand
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's